6 min read

 Many people mistakenly believe that they need to live in a big city to earn a high salary to get ahead financially.
 Unfortunately, most people forget that big cities come with higher costs of living, which could actually cancel out a high income.

-Recently I ran the numbers for myself to find out if I could benefit from moving to a new city and earning a higher salary.
+I once ran the numbers for myself to find out if I could benefit from moving to a new city and earning a higher salary.
 I looked at the median salary for my profession in 15 different cities along with the cost of living in those cities.

 It turned out that while my current city of Cincinnati doesn’t offer the highest salary, it does offer a high salary relative to the cost of living: